NDevTK/AutoPause/README.md

 - Custom media controls for play, pause, next, previous
 - Shortcut to mark a tab as ignored
 - Shortcut to rewind media in 30 second increments
-- Option to pause media when muted and not visible (Also supports tab mute, Not PiP due to lack of API on firefox)
 - Option to mute a tab when media is paused (Allows media switching without tab change using the unmute button)
 - Ignore other tabs
 - Mark tab for autopause usage